 7. Save Clothes until the First Day of School – This is what my parents did for me, and there was such a sense of excitement building up.
 My sister-in-law talked about that also.
 She used to be a bit jealous of friends that could wear them before, but now she just remembers the building excitement and is so glad that’s how her parents did it.
 It also keeps them nice and new for a longer duration of the school year.

 Sending off a kid to school…a new experience for us.
-It’s an exciting time around here.
+It’s an exciting time around here, and I thought I would give my advice for back to school shopping now that we have experienced it.
 Abby is so ready to go off to kindergarten.
 As a child, I remember loving the back to school clothes shopping experience.
 However, my parents taught me some valuable lessons in the experience that I want to pass along to my kids too.

 2. Choose the Stores Wisely – Have a budget or want to keep your kids in a certain style or overall look?
 Then choose your stores wisely.
 You don’t need to spend a pretty penny to get your kids looking cute.
 I scouted out Burlington Coat Factory, TJ Max, Target, Ross, Goodwill, and Marshall’s before I took Abby with us.
 In my opinion, Target had the better prices and the cuter options.
 I also wanted to check out H & M with her.
 We started at H & M and went no place else.
 The prices were better than I expected ($5-$10 for a basic shirt or leggings and up to $17 for the non-basics).
 I loved the style as well.
 She, as I said, fell in love with everything.
 However, because I personally didn’t love what I found in the other places, we just didn’t hit those places.
 It kept the battles at bay.
 We hit our budget at the first store, so there was no need to go look at the others on our itinerary.